brooklynrail/brooklynrail-platform/content/events/2022/01/skin-in-the-game-joan-semmel.md

 ---
 title: "Skin in the Game: Joan Semmel"
 deck: Featuring Semmel and Amelia Jones
-summary: "Artist Joan Semmel joins art historian Amelia Jones for a conversation on the event of Joan Semmel: Skin in the Game, on view at Pennsylvania Academy of Fine Arts through April 3, 2022.
-We conclude with a poetry reading."
+summary: Artist Joan Semmel joins art historian Amelia Jones for a conversation.
+  We conclude with a poetry reading.
 people:
   - person: joan-semmel
   - person: amelia-jones